Configuration¶

 >>> c.load_module('config')

-{DEBUG: True, 'SQLITE.DB': 'memory'}
+{'debug': True, 'sqlite.db': 'memory'}

->>> c.load_module("config", False)
+>>> c.load_module("config", squash=False)

-Loading Configuration from a nested dict
+Loading configuration from a dict

-Another useful method is ConfigDict.load_dict().
-This method takes an entire structure of nested dictionaries and turns it into a flat list of keys and values with namespaced keys:
+an entire structure of nested dictionaries and turns it into a flat list

 # Load an entire dict structure